Anuradha-Agrawal-07/Genz-Chatbot/README.md

 _Pookie:_ "🌸 Aww sweetie 💖✨ sending you the biggest virtual hug right now!
 You're absolutely precious and everything will be okay darling 🥺💕✨"

 ## 🔒 Privacy & Security (We're Not Sus)
-✅ No image storage - Your pics are processed and forgotten

 ✅ Secure OAuth - Google handles the heavy lifting
 ✅ Auto cleanup - Inactive accounts get Marie Kondo'd after 4 days
 ✅ Firebase security - Your chats are encrypted and safe